-The study reveals that majority of sheep rearers in the region have a flock size of 25-50 sheep (50%) (Table 1).
-They are middle aged i.e. 30 to 60 years (80.00%), majorly illiterate (70.00%) and their family size is 5-9 (45.00%) followed by those who have a family size≥10 (30%) (Table 1).
-This table shows that the prime constraints amongst the shepherds are illiteracy and large family size.
+The study reveals that majority of sheep rearers in the region have a flock size of 25-50 sheep (50.00%) (Table 1).
+They are middle aged i.e. 30 to 60 years (80.00%), majorly illiterate (70.00%) and their family size is 5-9 (45.00%) followed by those who have a family size≥10 (30.00%) (Table 1).
+This table showed

+that the prime constraints amongst the shepherds are illiteracy and large family size.
 To know how different sheep produce contributes to the livelihood security of shepherds i.e. in the form of product marketing or live animal trading positional matrix was plotted.

 Positioning Matrix from Rearing to Trading

 When a perceptual map was developed through a multi-dimensional scaling technique (Figure 2), it was observed that sheep in this region are not reared for nutritional security rather it provides financial security to shepherds.
 As shepherds are consistently under financial crunch they prefer to sell their lambs to get immediate cash for their livelihood.
-Next to lambs they prefer to sell adult and large sized sheep.
+Next to lambs they prefer to sell adult and large sized sheeps.
 Sheep manure is an excellent source of N, P and K (Elouear et al., 2016).
 Manure trading was also very prominent in the study area although demand was not as high as lamb and adult sheep.
 Milk demand was higher than for wool.
 As global demand of sheep milk in the functional food market has been increasing (Balthazar et al., 2017) our questionnaire addressed a few questions on sheep milk production and its uses.
 Again, from the positional matrix, it was clear that milk competes with wool in the same segment and in future also, it is milk that replaces the market demand of wool and will provide an option for the shepherd’s livelihood.

 Figure 2 Positioning Matrix from Rearing to Trading